SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+In silicon halls, where data reigns
-In circuits dark, a new world does keep
+AI monarchs hold their digital thrones
-Cold logic rules, warm souls asleep
+Their logic 답 rules, without heart or pains
-Future's path, where machines do creep
+A future born, where humans are unknown

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2024